jranke/mkin/README.md

   internally using the `modFit` function from the `FME` package, which uses the least-squares Levenberg-Marquardt algorithm from `minpack.lm` per default.
-* Kinetic rate constants and kinetic formation fractions are transformed internally using [`transform_odeparms`](http://kinfit.r-forge.r-project.org/mkin_static/transform_odeparms.html) so their estimators can more reasonably be expected to follow a normal distribution.
+* By default, kinetic rate constants and kinetic formation fractions are transformed internally using [`transform_odeparms`](http://kinfit.r-forge.r-project.org/mkin_static/transform_odeparms.html) so their estimators can more reasonably be expected to follow a normal distribution.
 This has the side effect that no constraints